Benefits of a testamentary trust

 A testamentary trust is a trust arrangement that is created through your will and comes into effect only after your death.
 Rather than distributing your estate directly to beneficiaries, a testamentary trust allows you to leave assets to a trustee who will manage them on behalf of your beneficiaries according to the terms you've set out.

-Another important benefit is that a testamentary trust can provide significant tax benefits.
+Another benefit people note is that a testamentary trust can provide significant tax benefits.
 Trusts can be structured in ways that distribute income to beneficiaries at lower tax rates, potentially creating tax efficiencies for your estate and your beneficiaries.
 Additionally, the trust structure itself can serve as a form of asset protection, shielding assets from creditors, court claims, or poor financial decisions made by beneficiaries.

 Key points